 Hours: 2018 June 30th - July 31st 9 AM to 4:30 PM

 Closed: Open during the season (not accessible during off season)

-4. Hinode Lavender Field: Viewing the Fields Below from the Observation Deck!
+4. Hinode Lavender Field: Breathtaking Views From the Observation Deck!

 Hinode Lavender Garden in Kamifurano Town is a 10-15 minute drive from Lavender East.
 This region started lavender cultivation first in the Furano region, and there is a monument indicating the birthplace of lavender cultivation.